 DETROIT – The bodies of 11 babies were found in the ceiling of a former Detroit funeral home, according to Detroit police.

 The remains were found after an anonymous tip was sent to state regulators Friday afternoon.
-When they searched the building they found the bodies hidden inside the ceiling.

 State inspectors shut down the Cantrell Funeral Home on Mack Avenue in April after the discovery of several violations including decomposing remains and "deplorable conditions."

 LARA suspended the mortuary science establishment license after state inspectors reported finding decomposing bodies stored in an unrefrigerated garage and a filthy back room.

 During a popup inspection during that time frame inspectors found 20 bodies, seven were in caskets, three were in cremation containers, and 10 were just lying on tables.
 According to inspectors many of the bodies had been decomposing for months.